Date: Saturday, 17 June 2023; 29th Anniversary.

 The World Day to Combat Desertification & Drought is annually observed for the following purposes:

-- to strengthen implementation of the United Nations Convention to Combat Desertification in those countries experiencing serious drought and/or desertification.
+- to promote action to implement the United Nations Convention to Combat Desertification in those countries experiencing serious drought and/or desertification.

 On 30 January 1995, the United Nations General Assembly officially declared 17 June of each year as World Day to Combat Desertification and Drought, by its resolution A/RES/49/115.
 The date was chosen because it is the day when the United Nations Convention to Combat Desertification was signed in 1994.

-Since 1995, states and nations were invited to devote to promoting awareness of the need for international cooperation to combat desertification and drought.
-Since then, different parties, non-governmental organizations and interested stakeholders celebrated this day with outreach activities worldwide on June 17 each year.
+Since 1995, states and nations have been invited to devote themselves to promoting awareness of the need for international cooperation to combat desertification and drought.
+Since then, different parties, non-governmental organizations, and interested stakeholders celebrated this day with outreach activities worldwide on June 17 each year.

 2023 theme: “Her Land.
 Her Rights.”